DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |HomeKey| replace:: The Android Home key.
 Go to `the home screen`_.
 .. |InputEditingOff| replace:: Disable the editing of `input areas`_.
 .. |InputEditingOn| replace:: Enable the editing of `input areas`_.
-.. |ListActions| replace:: Show a list of all the actions that don't involve a cursor routing key.
+.. |ListActions| replace:: Show a list of all the actions that don't use a cursor routing key.
-.. |ListCursorKeyActions| replace:: Show a list of all the actions that do involve a cursor routing key.
+.. |ListCursorKeyActions| replace:: Show a list of all the actions that use a cursor routing key.
 .. |LiteraryBraille| replace:: Switch to `typing in literary braille`_ (six dots).
 .. |LogActionsOff| replace:: Turn off the logging of user interface actions.
 .. |LogActionsOn| replace:: Turn on the logging of user interface actions.